 This Comprehensive Plan shall be considered, adopted and amended pursuant to the procedural requirements of Sections 163.3161--163.3215, Florida Statutes.
-Refer to Chapter 4, Public Participation, for notices and public hearings.
+Refer to Chapter 4, the-Public Participation chapter, for notices and public hearings.

 Any applicant requesting an amendment to this ordinance may be responsible for and pay all costs associated with the amendment including required Evaluation and Appraisal Reports